 Tuesday, January 21st, 2014 by Tim Lanoue

-The search for the “Holy Grail” strategy is still underway and will more than likely never be found which is why we as traders need to become dynamic and have a wide arsenal of trading strategies to implement for when times get tough.
-Moving forward the focus of today’s article is to discuss the ATR (average true range) indicator and how to properly implement it into a trading strategy.
+The search for the “Holy Grail” trading pattern is still underway and will more than likely never be found which is why we as traders need to become dynamic and have a wide arsenal of trading patterns to implement for when times get tough.
+Moving forward the focus of today’s article is to discuss the ATR (average true range) indicator and how to properly implement it into a trading pattern.

 The Average True Range indicator is a relatively unique indicator because part of its function is to measure an assets volatility by measuring the absolute value of the previous opening and close.
 First introduced by Welles Wilder, the ATR indicator serves the primary purpose of displaying an assets average movement throughout a day compared to the previous fourteen days.